2021–22 Forest Green Rovers F.C. season

-The 2021–22 season is Forest Green Rovers' 133rd year in their history and fifth consecutive season in League Two.
-Along with the league, the club will also compete in the FA Cup, the EFL Cup and the EFL Trophy.
+The 2021–22 season was Forest Green Rovers' 133rd year in their history and fifth consecutive season in League Two.
+Along with the league, the club also competed in the FA Cup, the EFL Cup and the EFL Trophy.
 The season covers the period from 1 July 2021 to 30 June 2022.

 During pre-season, FGR announced Rob Edwards as their Head Coach.

 Pre-season friendlies

 FGR announced they will have friendlies against Melksham Town, Yate Town, Cardiff City, Leamington, Swansea City and Yeovil Town as part of their pre-season preparations.